unsignedzero/PreZen/README.md

 that can run the KineticJS library.

-Eventually the slides will be updated to use generators to make it easier to create codes
+Eventually the slides will be updated to use generators to make it easier to create codes.
+(In progress).
+With this update, creating slides will be much easier.

-If one codes it up using relative values,as positions for all the content, then it can potentially scale up and work on any display size, if done correctly.
+If one codes it up using relative values, as positions for all the content, then it can potentially scale up and work on any display size, if done correctly.